Events Search and Views Navigation

 Find out more »CTLgrads Office Hours (for Graduate Students)

 We invite current Columbia graduate students with questions about maintaining an inclusive teaching environment and all other aspects of pedagogy to drop by office hours on Fridays from 2:00–4:00 pm.
 We also welcome conversations about CTL fellowships, programs, services, job market preparation, and making progress in the Teaching Development Program (tdp.ctl.columbia.edu).
 No appointment is necessary; you can join us in-person in 212 Butler Library, or via Zoom.
 To join office hours via Zoom, email CTLgrads@columbia.edu to obtain the link.
-If you can't make office hours but…
+Learn more about what you can…

 Find out more »